tweag/python-monorepo-example/2018-03-08-linear-sort.md

 ## Parametricity

-By looking at the type of any polymorphic function we can derive properties that holds for this function due to parametricity, such as the fact that the function must behave in the same way no matter the type of the argument.
+By looking at the type of any polymorphic function, we can derive properties that hold for this function due to parametricity, such as the fact that the function must behave in the same way no matter the type of the argument.
 One interesting example for us is functions with
 type: